-- The price inflation assumption was decreased from 2.50% to 2.25%. - The payroll growth assumption was decreased from 3.25% to 3.00%. - Assumed salary increase rates were changed as recommended in the June 30, 2019 experience study.
-The net effect is assumed rates that average 0.25% less than previous rates. - Assumed rates of retirement were changed as recommended in the June 30, 2019 experience study.
-The changes result in more unreduced (normal) retirements and slightly fewer Rule of 90 and early retirements. - Assumed rates of termination were changed as recommended in the June 30, 2019 experience study.
-The new rates are based on service and are generally lower than the previous rates for years 2-5 and slightly higher thereafter. - Assumed rates of disability were changed as recommended in the June 30, 2019 experience study.
-The change results in fewer predicted disability retirements for males and females. - The base mortality table for healthy annuitants and employees was changed from the RP-2014 table to the Pub-2010 General Mortality table, with adjustments.
-The base mortality table for disabled annuitants was changed from the RP-2014 disabled annuitant mortality table to the PUB-2010 General/Teacher disabled annuitant mortality table, with adjustments. - The mortality improvement scale was changed from Scale MP-2018 to Scale MP-2019. - The assumed spouse age difference was changed from two years older for females to one year older. - The assumed number of married male new retirees electing the 100% Joint & Survivor option changed from 35% to 45%.
-The assumed number of married female new retirees electing the 100% Joint & Survivor option changed from 15% to 30%.
-The corresponding number of married new retirees electing the Life annuity option was adjusted accordingly.
+- The price inflation assumption was decreased from 2.50% to 2.25%. - The payroll growth assumption was decreased from 3.25% to 3.00%. - Assumed salary increase rates were changed as recommended in the June 30, 2019, experience study.
+The net effect is assumed rates that average 0.25% less than previous rates. - Assumed rates of retirement were changed as recommended in the June 30, 2019, experience study.
+The changes result in more unreduced (normal) retirements and slightly fewer Rule of 90 and early retirements. - Assumed rates of termination were changed as recommended in the June 30, 2019, experience study.
+The new rates are based on service and are generally lower than the previous rates for years 2-5 and slightly higher thereafter.

-Notes to the Schedules of Employer's Share of Net Pension Liability and Schedule of Employer's Contributions
+Notes to the Schedules of Employer's Share of Net Pension Liability and Schedules of Employer's Contributions